netsil/manifests/README.md

 ## About
-Netsil is a next-gen observability and analytics tool for modern cloud applications.
-The Netsil Application Operations Center (AOC) helps SREs and DevOps improve the reliability and performance of API and microservices-driven production applications.
+Netsil Application Operations Center (AOC) is a next-gen observability and analytics tool for modern cloud applications.
+The Netsil AOC helps SREs and DevOps improve the reliability and performance of API and microservices-driven production applications.

 At the heart of the AOC is an auto-discovered service topology.
 It visualizes service dependencies and operational metrics so practitioners can work collaboratively across teams.